-The human heart beats 2.5 billion times during a normal lifespan and if you don’t think that’s something special, then too bad because no one asked you3.
+The human heart beats 2.5 billion times during an average lifespan and if you don’t think that’s something special, then too bad because no one asked you3.
 What’s even cooler (by the loosest definition of the word) is what goes into each beat of the heart.

 The Purkinje fibers emerge from the bundle branches and spread into the walls of the myocardium to carry the cardiac impulse to the ventricles1.
 If the SA and AV nodes fail, the Purkinje fibers can pace at a slow rate of 15-40 bpm1.